 Behind Eygabroat, the 2010 Beacons set a school record for overall wins and matched the program's highest victory total in Little East Conference play with an 8-6 mark.
 UMass Boston won nine of its last 11 games, including four straight wins in the LEC Tournament and four in a row in the NCAA New England Regional.
 UMB set school records in games played (49), hits (580), runs scored (440), runs batted in (373), total bases (857), home runs (49), doubles (118), slugging percentage (.480), bases on balls (188), stolen bases (127), times hit by pitch (67), innings pitched (427 2/3), shutouts (4), batters struck out (333), saves (12), putouts (1283) and fielding assists (481).

-During Eygabroat's n10 years his program has produced three All-Americans, the league's Pitcher of the Year three times and Player of the Year two times, 10 All-New England Region honorees and 26 players have been named to the Little East Conference All-Star squad.
+During Eygabroat's 12 years his program has produced five All-Americans, the league's Pitcher and Rookie of the Year three times and Player of the Year two times, 19 All-New England Region honorees and 36 players have been named to the Little East Conference All-Star squad.
 His players have also competed in prestigious summer leagues around New England such as the legendary Cape Cod League and New England Collegiate Baseball League.
 Since 2008, Eygabroat has had two of his former players sign professional contracts to play in the CanAm Independent League.

 Prior to his arrival at UMass Boston Eygabroat spent four seasons as an assistant coach at nearby Suffolk University where he worked with the Rams' hitters and catchers.
 Eygabroat also saw time as an assistant coach in the New England Collegiate Baseball League for the Mill City All-Americans working with the outfielders and hitters.